More trees are in blossom...

 So it's a 'tidy mind in a tidier garden' sort of day.
 I'm watering the rhododendrons in the Wattle Woods (one hose) and Pond Cottage's garden (new David Austin roses) with another.
 Ooooh.
 What to do first?
 Ha!
 Beautiful sunshine.
 Put on some sunblock.

 So far so very good!
 I've pricked out the little yellow annual daisies (so useful, these flowers), shifted the hoses, and done my gnomes.
 I've also stood in the water race to finish yesterday’s little stone wall.
 It's a gloriously warm day, if a bit windy - perfect for those new born lambs to start their lives.
 OK, it's time to return to the garden.
 Maybe a spot of gentle weeding would start my second session nicely.
 But first of all I need to scoop up some self-sown yellow daisy seedlings from the path to the compost.
 I love these daisies!

 Much, Much Later...

 Done.
-I painted my new wooden garden seat a soft lime green colour, and then did an hour of weeding in the Willow Tree Garden.
+I painted my new wooden garden seat a soft lime green colour, and then did an hour of weeding in the Stumpy (AKA Willow Tree) Garden.
 And I've turned on the water drippers for the roses in the orchard.
 I hope the new ones I've planted in there (which include the famous Sir Edmund Hillary) will thrive.

 Some exciting new from the couch - Daughter of Moosey is about to go trekking in the Himalayas for twenty-two days, and I'm couch-trekking along with her.
 She has sent me a spread sheet of each day's itinerary.
 I'll be 'crossing' Kongmo La, Cho La, and Rengo La in her footsteps, as well as popping into Everest base camp, which I have mixed feelings about.
 How rubbish-strewn and people-strewn will it be?
 There will be much Google-map excitement, methinks!